This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 The foods and herbs I’m about to list may not affect everyone in the same way.

-However, taking precautions and staying away from them while you are experiencing low milk supply may be the right move to make.
+However, taking precautions and staying away from them while you are experiencing a decrease in milk supply may be the right move to make.

 - Cabbage Leaves